Am I required to live on campus?

 The Residence Hall Offices (RHO) will accept packages as they are received.
 Packages received for students moving in on Friday will not be made available until Saturday to prevent confusion with the Move In process.
 If you need to send any personal belongings, we encourage you to have them arrive after you have settled in.

 Please make your shipping plans accordingly.
 The delivery services and the University are inundated with packages during the opening days of the Fall semester.
 This will cause delays in receiving.
 Please bring any item or belonging with you that you consider critical to your health or that you will need in the first few days of school.
-The Housing Office will not accept packages on behalf of students.
+The Office of Residential Living will not accept packages on behalf of students.
 You are the only person allowed to pick up your packages from the RHO and you must present a valid ID.

 Living in the Residence Halls